ojullien/Nginx1.x/README.md

 ## Templates

-I wrote theses templates to ease the process of creating named-based virtualhosts.
+I wrote theses templates to ease the process of creating Server Blocks.

 I do not use the module mod_macro, I only use the built-in Include and Define directives.